DrakeMTB/drakeMTB/webpages/faq.md

 **If you want to ride on your own, can you recommend some routes?**
 There are many routes to choose from.
 Drake MTB recommends getting a Marin County Bicycle Coalition map from Sunshine Bicycle Center in Fairfax and familiarizing yourself with local routes emanating from Fairfax.
 In addition, the [Team Calendar]({{site.baseurl}}/calendar) has active links to the Strava routes [here is a typical example](https://www.strava.com/routes/3978471) used for each team ride.

-**What kind of a bike, components, equipment will a rider need?**
-Bikes are personal items that can be very expensive, so there is no blanket recommendation that will fit the needs of every rider’s family.
-However, we can say this:

- * Frames are generally the same on any bike, but fit is very important.
-Please consult a shop expert on fit.
-We recommend a “hardtail” frame with front suspension.
- * Components can range from inexpensive and fragile to expensive and super light.
-We recommend some mid-range components (e.g. Shimano LX or XT, SRAM XO) as a minimum for withstanding a season of use, but understand that families must make their own decisions.
- * For safety reasons, all riders **MUST** have helmet, gloves, eye-wear, padded shorts (baggies are fine!), bike shoes, and **CLIPLESS** pedals (there is a learning curve, but you’ll thank us later).
-A complement of non-cotton clothing is necessary, including layers for very cold winter rides – see [What to Wear on a Ride]({{site.baseurl}}/what_to_wear_v2.pdf).
-Each rider must also have a basic repair kit [What to Bring...]({{site.baseurl}}/what_to_bring.jpg) of pump, tire levers, patches and/or tube, multi-use tool, and emergency food.

 **Can riders of all different levels participate?**
 Yes!!!
 Please read [Team Eligibility]({{site.baseurl}}/eligibility) requirements for more details.